-Instructor: Leung
+Instructor: Fernald

-Maternal and Child Health Nutrition: Read Less [-]
+Programs and Policies in Global Nutrition: Read Less [-]

 PB HLTH W206A Nutrition Assessment 3 Units

-Terms offered: Spring 2022
+Terms offered: Spring 2023, Spring 2022

 Nutrition assessment tools are used to evaluate an individual's or population's nutrition status and/or risk of specific nutrient excess or deficiency.
 This 3-unit course will discuss various dietary, anthropometric, clinical, and biochemical nutrition assessment tools and provide you with skills to determine which assessment tools are needed based on program/research project goals, how to interpret nutrition assessment survey results and apply them to populations, and critically evaluate the metrics used to define different types of malnutrition.

 Nutrition Assessment: Read More [+]

 Objectives & Outcomes

 Course Objectives: 1.
 Recommend the appropriate nutrition assessment tool needed based on the target population, nutrient/ nutrition issue of interest, and goal of the assessment.

 2

 Critically evaluate nutrition assessment tools based on their required resources, applications, limitations, and biases.

 3.